-Our Ethical Policy and Sustainable Procurement and Supplier Policy screening reviews all potential suppliers (over a turnover threshold of £250,000 or those in high risk-sectors) and all non-personal customers to ensure they are compatible with our Ethical Policy, before any commercial contracts are agreed, or services supplied.
+All potential suppliers (over a turnover threshold of £250,000 or those in high risk-sectors) are screened before any commercial contracts are agreed, or services supplied.

-- All suppliers are asked to complete a pre-qualification questionnaire, which requests information on a range of issues including labour standards. - Compliance with our Sustainable Procurement and Supplier Policy forms part of the ongoing relationship with higher risk suppliers who are managed through the Bank's Supplier Management Framework and as such we review their ongoing compliance annually. - On occasion some suppliers are unable or unwilling to sign up to our policy.
+- All suppliers are asked to complete a pre-qualification questionnaire, which requests information on a range of issues including labour standards. - Compliance with our Sustainable Procurement and Supplier Policy forms part of the ongoing relationship with higher risk suppliers who are managed through the Bank's Supplier Management Framework.
+These suppliers are reviewed annual for ongoing compliance. - On occasion some suppliers are unable or unwilling to sign up to our policy.
 These are reviewed on a case by case basis.
 We look at the nature of the business and the good/service they are providing to the Bank and whether there is a risk of conflict to our Ethical Policy commitments.
-Additionally, we would look for evidence of their own CSR policies.
-Once we are satisfied the decision to on-board is further ratified by our Executive team.
+Additionally, we would look for evidence of their own corporate social responsibility (CSR) policies.
+The decision to onboard is further ratified by our Executive team.